 Not every email needs to go to your full list.

 Parents want kids ministry updates.
-Volunteers need reminders others don’t.
+Volunteers need reminders others don't.
 Newcomers need a different tone entirely.
+Learn more about church email strategy that actually works.

 Even simple segmentation (like “General List” vs. “Volunteers”) improves relevance and open rates.